LaurieLBaker/Community-Engaged-Data-Science-Website/content/post/01-week/index.markdown

 #### Tasks

-- Visit the course on [Lyceum](https://lyceum.bates.edu/login/index.php) to join RStudio Cloud.
+- Visit the course on [Lyceum](https://lyceum.bates.edu/login/index.php) to join RStudio Cloud (link coming shortly).
 - Complete the [Project Preferences and getting to know you survey on lyceum](https://lyceum.bates.edu/login/index.php)
 - Submit your personal development plan (PDP), sign up for morning tutorials, and sign up for a meeting slot to discuss your PDP.